nvim-neorocks/lz.n/README.md

   - Automatic lazy-loading of colorschemes.
   - Heuristics for determining a `main` module and automatically calling a `setup()` function.
+  - Abstractions for plugin configuration with an `opts` table.
+    This plugin provides simple hooks that you can use to specify when to load configurations.
   - Features related to plugin management.
   - Profiling tools.
   - UI.